By Rowan Gavin

 Tempest is a strikingly egoless performer.
-Her voice is rarely her own.
-Often she speaks as one of the album’s seven characters, equally often as the listener’s own inner voice.
-Most fascinating is her use of collective voice, an unidentified “we” that is sometimes all of humanity, sometimes the many who have been displaced by conflict and climate change, sometimes the many who live day-to-day and turn away from the world, sometimes every entity of Earth, human and otherwise.
+Their voice is rarely their own.
+Often they speak as one of the album’s seven characters, equally often as the listener’s own inner voice.
+Most fascinating is their use of collective voice, an unidentified “we” that is sometimes all of humanity, sometimes the many who have been displaced by conflict and climate change, sometimes the many who live day-to-day and turn away from the world, sometimes every entity of Earth, human and otherwise.
 No us and them here – this voice reminds us that to ignore our connections as humans is criminal: “It was our boats that sailed, killed, stole, and made frail / It was our boots that stamped / It was our courts that jailed / And it was our fucking banks that got bailed”.
 One of the most interesting forms of collective voice on the album is in Europe Is Lost, which was released as a single more than a year ago.
 The voice shouting its unforgiving tirade of protest was then Tempest’s own, but it reappears on Let Them Eat Chaos as the thoughts of Esther, “a carer, doing nights”.
 One voice representing the many who are hurt and angered by the state of the 21st century world – one voice that is no longer Tempest’s alone.
-Tempest’s art evolves to meet the need for collective thought and feeling that she identifies as paramount many times on the record.
+Tempest’s art evolves to meet the need for collective thought and feeling that they identify as paramount many times on the record.